Concordium/concordium-dapp-examples/sponsoredTransactionsAuction/backend/README.md

 The smart contract code at {index: AUCTION_CONTRACT_INDEX, subindex: 0} can be found [here](https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/sponsored-tx-enabled-auction).

 See [src/main.rs](./src/main.rs) for the formats of requests and responses.
 Both requests and responses are JSON encoded.
-The requests are handled by handlers in [src/handlers.rs](./src/handlers.rs).

 # Contributing